Skip to content

 Resources and information to help keep you and your home safe

-Security Incentive Scheme - Open 1 July 2025
+Security Incentive Scheme - Closed for 2025

 The City of Armadale's Security Incentive Scheme offers rebates to help residents improve the level of security within their home by installing security devices.
 Rebates up to the value of $200 (or $250 for approved concession card holders) are available for the following home security devices: